DijoG/TREETOPS/README.md

 # TREETOPS

-The **TREETOPS** package provides functions utilizing a growing tree region (GTR) treetop location algorithm using low point density LiDAR data derived Canopy Height Model (CHM).The package is meant to be used within the framework of the **lidR** package and intends to be coupled with CHM-based tree segmentation methods.
-Parallelized treetop location option is provided.
+The **TREETOPS** package implements a Growing Tree Region (GTR) algorithm for detecting treetops in Canopy Height Models (CHMs) derived from low point density LiDAR data.

+Designed to work within the **lidR** package ecosystem, **TREETOPS** is intended to be coupled with CHM-based tree segmentation methods to complete an individual tree detection workflow.

+**Update (27.10.2025):** A parallelized processing option for treetop location has been added, providing dramatically faster processing times.

 ## Original paper
 *A new method for individual treetop detection with low-resolution aerial laser scanned data*